echoDaveD/EHS-Sentinel/README.md

 - **nasaRepositoryFile**: Path to the NASA repository file.
   - Default: `data/NasaRepository.yml`
-- **silentMode**: Boolean flag to enable or disable silent mode.
-In Silent Mode only Logmessages above WARNING are printed out (for production use to not spam your systemlog)
-  - Default: `True`
 - **protocolFile**: Path to the protocol file. (not set in Sample config.yml)
   - Example: `prot.csv`